Thad Matta: Early coaching years

 In total, Matta spent six seasons as a full-time assistant coach at three different universities, helping his squads compile a composite 128–58 (.688) record and make six postseason tournament appearances.
 He was on the bench in five consecutive conference tournament championship games and won four league tournament championship rings.
 He was in the NCAA tournament five times as an assistant under four different head coaches and in the postseason National Invitation Tournament once.

 Matta began his coaching career at Indiana State University as a graduate assistant under head coach Tates Locke in 1990–91.
 Matta served as an academic coordinator and administrative assistant at Butler (1991–94) before moving into the full-time coaching ranks.

 Matta took his first full-time assistant coaching position under Herb Sendek at Miami University (Ohio) in 1994–95 and helped Miami to a 23–7 record, a Mid-American Conference regular-season championship and a first-round win in the NCAA tournament.

 The following year, Matta accepted a coaching position at Western Carolina University under Phil Hopkins and helped the Catamounts to a 17–13 record, the school's first winning record in 10 years.
-Western Carolina captured the Southern Conference tournament championship and advanced to the NCAA tournament.
+Western Carolina captured the Southern Conference tournament championship and advanced to the NCAA tournament as a 16 seed, very nearly upsetting 1-seed Purdue in the round of 64.
 Matta returned to Miami under new head coach Charlie Coles in 1996–97 and helped the RedHawks to a 21–9 record, the MAC regular season and tournament championships and a berth in the NCAA tournament.

 Matta rejoined Butler University's staff in 1997 and helped the Bulldogs to three consecutive 20-win seasons.
 He established himself as one of the nation's best young coaching prospects during a six-year assistant coaching stint.
 In his three seasons as Barry Collier's top assistant, Butler compiled a 67–29 (.698) record, won two Midwestern Collegiate Conference tournament championships and one MCC regular-season title, made two NCAA tournament appearances and earned one NIT berth.
 He served as Butler's primary recruiter.